brett-olsen/C64-Bridge-Project/README.md

 **2) Getting the Pi Zero 2 W Running**<br>
 > [!NOTE]
-> NOTE: The first boot of the Pi Zero 2 W may take some time, be patient =)
+> The first boot of the Pi Zero 2 W may take some time, be patient =)
 <br>
 Find the IP address of the Pi Zero from your router, or if mDNS works, SSH into your Pi Zero
 ```